Academic Support & Advising

 We take great pride in the academic advising offered at Cornell College.
 Our graduating seniors often praise the relationships they have built with faculty members as advisors and feel confident in the guidance they have received.
 Advising is a team effort between students, faculty advisors and the advising office.

-Cornell College currently uses a faculty advisor model.
-Each student is assigned a faculty member as their advisor as incoming student.
-This process is done by hand; the Coordinator of Academic Advising reviews each student's file and academic advising survey and matches the student with an appropriate faculty member.
-Advising faculty members include teaching faculty, research librarians and the Coordinator of Academic Advising.
-The faculty member might be matched by major interest or hometown or hobby.
-All of our advisors are trained to be developmental advisors for incoming students in any major.
-The new student will meet their advisor during orientation--usually on the second day on campus!
-There are two mandatory meetings with the advisor during orientation and another in October.
-More are certainly welcomed!
+Cornell College uses a faculty advisor model.
+Each incoming student is assigned a faculty member as their advisor.
+The Coordinator of Academic Advising reviews each student's file and new student advising survey and matches the student with an appropriate advisor.
+All of our advisors are trained to be developmental advisors for incoming students interested in any major.
+New students meet their advisor during orientation--usually on their second day on campus.
+Additional mandatory meetings occur during the orientation interval and in each of the first three semesters - until the student declares their major and is assigned an advisor in their major field.

-The student continues with that first advisor for the first year and will then choose their own faculty advisor in their major department in the middle of their sophomore year.
-The faculty advisor works closely with the student to answer questions, help plan academic path and support in post-graduation plans.
-Faculty advisors are assigned by, trained by and mentored by the Coordinator of Academic Support and Advising.
+The faculty advisor works closely with the student to answer questions, help plan an academic path and consider career objectives.
+Faculty advisors are assigned and trained by the Coordinator of Academic Support and Advising.
 You can learn more about our advising here.